-Here are five ways you can contribute to positive change in your community in 2016
+Here are four ways you can contribute to positive change in your community

 If you have ever lived with a drug or alcohol abuse problem, you may want nothing more than to keep the past in the past and avoid talking about it on any level.
 If discussing your history with substances is a potential trigger for relapse, then by all means, focus instead on the positive aspects of the present.
 If you are feeling strong and stable in your recovery, you could have a powerful impact on others by talking about what you have been through in addiction, how you connected with treatment, and your experience thus far in recovery.
 In addition to reaching people in active addiction who may not realize that treatment is a beacon of hope for them, you also benefit by:

 - Claiming who you are

 - Letting go of emotional issues related to addiction, including shame and guilt